-All I had was some hard candies I carried for children.
-I was nervous this would offend these 20year- olds, but they all lined up.
+All I had was some hard candies I carried for small children.
+I was nervous this would offend these 20year-olds, but they all lined up with their hands out.
 Some said this might be their only meal of the day.

 Their English was atrocious.
-None would pass the English portion of their final exam.
+None would be able to pass the English portion of their final exam.
 Even if they passed, getting into a university would require trading in family connections, bribery and sexual favors.

 Here is the future of Zaire, I told myself: a generation lost in a haze of hunger and corruption.

-Planning a party in Kamponde was easy; everyone pitched in.
+Planning a party in Kamponde was easy; everyone pitched in and did the work.

 I handed Tshinyama a stack of zaires, about \$50, and he oversaw the preparations.
 Palm wine was ordered from neighboring villages, a fat female goat was butchered, sacks of corn and manioc were taken to the mill.
-Tshinyama and his cooks sweated over a half-dozen black cauldrons.
+Tshinyama and his cooks sweated over a half-dozen black caldrons.

 Several hundred people gathered to pass the wine and share the meal.
 Dancing teenagers pounded the dirt around the fire to dust.
-In one of their songs that evening, I heard them sing my name.
+In one of their songs that evening, I heard my name.

-I was caught off-guard when asked to give a speech.
+I was caught off guard when asked to give a speech.